Seurat games on Stockmeyer graphs

 The converse to Corollary \ref{C:iso-tally} does not hold, as demonstrated by the following example, which is also well known as an example of a situation where the colour refinement algorithm fails to distinguish non-isomorphic graphs.
 However, $\forall$ does have a strategy in the corresponding 2-colour Seurat game.

-\begin{ex} Any pair of non-isomorphic regular graphs of the same degree are not distinguished by their tally-spectra, but we do not know whether $\forall$ has a \ws\ in the 2-colour Seurat game over such a pair.
-We provide another pair of non-isomorphic graphs that have the same tally-spectra but where $\forall$ can win the 2-colour Seurat game over the pair.
+\begin{ex} Given a pair of non-isomorphic regular graphs, if the vertices of both graphs have the same in- and out-degrees, then the pair cannot be distinguished by looking at their tally-spectra.
+However, we do not know whether $\forall$ must have a winning strategy in the 2-colour Seurat game over such a pair.
+We provide an example where $\forall$ can win the 2-colour Seurat game over the pair.
 Let $G$ and $H$ be the (undirected) graphs in Figures \ref{F:star1} and \ref{F:star2} respectively.
 Then the tally-sequence of the central vertex in both graphs is $(6,0,0,\ldots)$, and the tally-sequences of the other vertices are all $(3,2,2,\ldots)$.
 However, the graphs are not isomorphic, because $G$ contains a cycle of length 6 not passing through the central vertex, but $H$ does not.

 Moreover, $\forall$ has a strategy in $\G^2(G,H)$, because he can colour one of the 3-cycles of exterior vertices of $H$ red, and the other blue. $\exists$ must lose, as in $H$ there will be no edge connecting red and blue, but if she follows the necessary principles of winning play by matching set sizes (see Proposition \ref{P:constraints}(S1)), there will inevitably be such an edge in $G$. \end{ex}